Rectilinear Link Diameter and Radius in a Rectilinear Polygonal Domain: Computation via Matrix Multiplication

 By a similar argument as in the diameter case, the condition on Theorem~\ref{the:radius-formula} is satisfied if and only if for each $1$-entry in \(I\) the corresponding entry in \(RN\) is non-zero.
 As before, this condition can be checked by iterating over the entries of the matrices in quadratic time once the matrix $RN$ has been computed.

 Note that the time taken by the computation of the various matrix products dominates the time taken by the other loops and operations.
-All matrices are linear in dimensions and the product of two \(O(n) \times O(n)\) matrices can be computed in \( O(n^\omega) \) time.
+Each matrix has $O(n)$ rows and columns, and the product of two \(O(n) \times O(n)\) matrices can be computed in \( O(n^\omega) \) time.
 We summarize the results of this section in the following theorem. \begin{theorem} The rectilinear link diameter $\rlddiam(P)$ and radius $\rldrad(P)$ of a rectilinear polygonal domain $P$ consisting of $n$ vertices can be computed in \(O(n^\omega)\) time. \end{theorem}